 You may or may not have clearly stated what changes you are contemplating making in your life.
-Review your sketch as on your current situation in life, paying particular you attention to what you like and what you would like to be ent.
+Review your sketch as you reflect on your current situation in life, paying particular attention to what you like and what you would like to be different.
 List any issue that has anything to do with possible change, whether it is big or small.
-There also may be some things you are considering changing that are not in your sketch.
-Once you have listed them out think of which issues are most important, most time-sensitive, most complicated, etc. Then rank them in order of what you would like to focus on The item may be the one that is most important or it may simply be the issue that you know can give you positive momentum.
+There also may be some things you are considering changing that are not reflected in your sketch.
+Once you have listed them out think of which issues are most important, most time-sensitive, most complicated, etc. Then rank them in order of what you would like to focus on first.
+The first-ranked item may be the one that is most important or it may simply be the issue that you know can give you positive momentum.
 You know best what your initial focus should be.